MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/number-box.md

+---
+Description: Numberbox is a control that can be used to display and edit numbers.
+title: Number box
+template: detail.hbs
+ms.date: 11/27/2019
+ms.topic: article
+keywords: windows 10, uwp
+doc-status: Published
+ms.localizationpriority: medium
+---

 # Number box

 Represents a control that can be used to display and edit numbers.
 This supports validation, increment stepping, and computing inline calculations of basic equations, such as multiplication, division, addition, and subtraction.